 PPP’s are long term partnerships between the public and the private sector to deliver on infrastructure, buildings or services.
 They can take various forms, depending on the need, and can be used to make projects viable.
 The partnership apportions the responsibilities and risks between the public and private sector.
 The public sector focuses on ensuring that the project is correctly defined and monitors compliance with the requirements.
 The private party is usually responsible to partly or fully finance, design, build and operate the infrastructure or service.
 In return, the public sector makes payments to the private entity for an agreed period (e.g. 30 years).

-Construction of the infrastructure or implementation of a service comes with technical and operational risks, which the private partner carries.
-Where the public partner agreed to make set payments, they carry the demand and price risk that they are able to generate from the facility’s use.
-There are further risks, such as a public perception and acceptance of the project, as well as the impact of future changes in politics that could lead to withdrawal of support for the project from the public sector.
-It is therefore vital that the partnership agreements are well considered and thorough.
+Construction of the infrastructure or implementation of service comes with technical and operational risks, which the private partner carries.
+Where the public partner agreed to make set payments, they carry the demand and price risk that they can generate from the facility’s use.
+There are further risks, such as public perception and acceptance of the project, as well as the impact of future changes in politics that could lead to the withdrawal of support for the project from the public sector.
+It is therefore vital that the partnership agreements are well-considered and thorough.

-The most appropriate delivery model should be selected to suit each project’s unique requirements in order to ensure project success for all parties involved.
+The most appropriate delivery model should be selected to suit each project’s unique requirements to ensure project success for all parties involved.